zzulueta/mslearn-ai-agents/Instructions/01-agent-fundamentals.md

 ---
 lab:
     title: 'Explore AI Agent development'
-    description: 'Take your first steps in developing AI agents by exploring the Azure AI Agent service tools in the Azure AI Foundry portal.'
+    description: 'Take your first steps in developing AI agents by exploring the Azure AI Agent service in the Azure AI Foundry portal.'
 ---

 # Explore AI Agent development

-In this exercise, you use the Azure AI Agent service tools in the Azure AI Foundry portal to create a simple AI agent that answers questions about expense claims.
+In this exercise, you use the Azure AI Agent service in the Azure AI Foundry portal to create a simple AI agent that assists employees with expense claims.

 This exercise takes approximately **30** minutes.